nameiswing/taskmeister_v2/README.md

 ## Reminder

 Don't forget to `cd folder-name` in your terminal and install dependencies using `npm install`.
-Test fork
+Aiming for third presenter tomorrow hehehe